JHLee0513/AdvFaceGAN/README.md

 # Bibiolography

-Our work is greatly inspired by a recent, similar work AdvGA
+Our work is greatly inspired by a recent, similar work AdvGAN